Jammink2/Algorithmatica/README.md

 Algorithmatica
 ==============

-My adapations of Ruby Algorithms from nature.
+My adapations of ruby algorithms from nature.